 State the information that should be provided to an ARB.

+Describe the allegation evaluation methods that may be directed by the ARB and discuss what information is needed to close the allegation for each approach.

 State the purpose of, and the information needed, to prepare allegation closure documentation.

+Explain what an Ad-Hoc/Emergency ARB is and when it is used.

+State who is required to be on the ARB.

 TASKS: 1.
 Review the applicable regulations and guidance listed in the reference section.

 Complete the Web-based training module on allegations.
 To access the allegations training, select Training on the NRC internal Web site.
 Select Web-Based under Training Courses and select Allegations Training.
 Print the completion certificate at the end of the online allegations training as evidence that you have successfully completed the course.
+A regional or program office training activity with equivalent content may be substituted.

 Review the applicable regional or office guidance for allegations.